blackducksoftware/ohloh_api/README.md

 + __query__ - Results will be filtered by the provided string.
 Only items that contain the query string in their names or descriptions will be returned.
 Filtering is case insenstive.
 Only alphanumeric characters are accepted.
 All non-alphanumeric characters will be replaced by spaces.
 Filtering is not available on all API methods, and the searched text depends on the type of object requested.
 Check the reference documentation for specifics.
 + __sort__ - Controls the sort order of the returned results.
 Typical supported values are name, created_at, and updated_at.
 The specific sort options available depend on the type of object requested, so check to the reference documentation for specifics. _API does not support reverse sorting_.
-+ __page__ - In most cases, the Ohloh API returns at most 25 items per request.
++ __page__ - In most cases, the Open Hub API returns at most 25 items per request.
 Pass this parameter to request subsequent items beyond the first page.
 This parameter is _one-based_, with a default value of 1.
 If you pass a value outside the range of available pages, you will receive the first page.

 For example, to get the second page of projects containing “java” or “Java” in their titles, descriptions, or tags, you would request: